openshift/windows-machine-config-bootstrapper/docs/README.md

 - Ensures that the kubelet gets the correct kubelet config
 - Run the kubelet as a windows service

-This will be remotely invoked from a Ansible script or can be run locally
+This will be remotely invoked from a Ansible script or can be run locally.